appacademy/pt-section-2-resources/20-week/Bonus/README.md

 You'll be able to run the server with nodemon:
 - `npm run dev`

 The server contains existing routes that will display the results of your quries in the browser.
-The server also handles the creation of the database.
-You will just need to write the SQL.
+The server also handles the creation of the database.  **You will just need to write the SQL.
+You do not need to modify any Express**.

+Click on the tab that corresponds with the problem you're working on to execute the SQL.
+You should see a notification print in your terminal indicating which file was executed.

 ## Writing Your Code